Billy Eckstine: Illness and death

 Eckstine suffered a stroke while performing in Salina, Kansas, in April 1992, and never performed again.
-Though his speech improved in the hospital, Eckstine had a heart attack and died a few months later on March 8, 1993, in Pittsburgh, aged 78.
+Although his speech improved in the hospital, Eckstine had a heart attack and died nearly a year later on March 8, 1993, in Pittsburgh, aged 78.
+In the weeks leading up to his death, his family members played music for him in his room.
 His final word was "Basie".

 A State Historical Marker was placed at 5913 Bryant Street in Pittsburgh's Highland Park neighborhood to mark the house where Eckstine grew up.

 Tributes

 His friend Duke Ellington recalled Eckstine's artistry in his 1973 autobiography Music is My Mistress:

 Eckstine-style love songs opened new lines of communication for the man in the man-woman merry-go-round, and blues a la B were the essence of cool.
 When he made a recording of "Caravan", I was happy and honored to watch one of our tunes help take him into the stratosphere of universal acclaim.
 And, of course, he hasn't looked back since.
 A remarkable artist, the sonorous B. ...
 His style and technique have been extensively copied by some of the neocommercial singers, but despite their efforts, he remains out front to show how and what should have been done.

-Sammy Davis, Jr. made several live appearances and impersonated Eckstine.
+Sammy Davis Jr. made several live appearances and impersonated Eckstine.
 Eckstine was a pallbearer at Davis' funeral in 1990.

-And, in Billboard, Quincy Jones stated:
+And, in Billboard magazine, Quincy Jones stated:

 I looked up to Mr. B as an idol.
 I wanted to dress like him, talk like him, pattern my whole life as a musician and as a complete person in the image of dignity that he projected....
 As a black man, Eckstine was not immune to the prejudice that characterized the 1950s.

-Jones is quoted in The Pleasures of Jazz as also saying of Eckstine:
+Jones is quoted in Leonard Feather's book The Pleasures of Jazz as also saying of Eckstine:

 If he'd been white, the sky would have been the limit.
 As it was, he didn't have his own radio or TV show, much less a movie career.
 He had to fight the system, so things never quite fell into place."